Congratulations, if you are considering buying a home, and taking time to research the process, you are one step closer to home ownership.

-See our Tampa Home Group Finance Guide, here http://www.tampahomegroup.com/financing-guide-home-buyers/, for more details on gathering information for your Green File and how it helps you get into the home of your dreams faster and more efficiently.
+See our Tampa Home Group Finance Guide, here http://www.tampahomegroup.com/financing-guide-home-buyers/, for more details on gathering information and how it helps you get into the home of your dreams faster and more efficiently.

 Your credit score will have a huge impact on what type of property you can buy, and at what price.
 A great first step is to check your credit rating with the help of an experienced lending institution to get an idea of what you can afford.
 You may have an idea what your credit score is if you have access to that information through a credit card account or an auto loan statement.

 You may have a good relationship with a lender already, whether you already have a mortgage or you wish to work with your favorite bank or credit union.
-If not, we are happy to recommend experienced, knowledgeable lenders in the residential, construction, and commercial and investment real estate fields.
+Now more than ever, in this competitive market, your lender matters, so it's best to make sure you are working with. lender that will HELP your offer be more attractive to a seller and listing agents.
+DO some research on a lender's reputation in the market, and check with your real estate agent on whaether or not the lender tyou're considering has a solid reputation for closing on time.
+Here at Tampa Home Group, we have hand picked the best local lenders who are experienced and knowledgeable lenders in the residential, construction, and commercial and investment real estate fields.
 Learn more about evaluating lenders and selecting one to work with in our Tampa Home Group Finance Guide, here. http://www.tampahomegroup.com/financing-guide-home-buyers/ The lender you choose to work with will check your credit history through the three credit reporting agencies, Equifax, Experian and Trans Union.
 This may be a good time to correct any information on your credit history that is not accurate.

 Buying property involves making a number of important financial decisions, understanding complex issues and completing a lot of paperwork.
 It helps to have an expert in your corner from Tampa Home Group when you’ve decided to begin this long, involved process to make a large purchase like a home.
 We can guide you every step of the way and give you access to property listings before they hit the general market.